 We found traveling in Southeast Asia to be particularly economical.
-In fact, the hotel with the very best service and amenities - Golden Temple Hotel in Siem Reap, Cambodia - was only $70/night!
+In fact, the hotel with the very best service and amenities (better than other 5-star properties that we’ve stayed at) - Golden Temple Hotel in Siem Reap, Cambodia - was only $70/night!
 Read more here.

 KidTripster Tip: When booking lodging in advance, ask for an early bird rate or family discount.
-Or if you’re booking in the calendar year prior to your trip, try to lock in that year’s rates.
-Keep all of your emails documenting agreed upon prices.
+Or if you’re booking in the calendar year prior to your trip, try to lock in that year’s prices.
+Keep all of your emails documenting agreed upon rates.

 5/Develop a day-by-day itinerary